 The reason he thought the other party had high emotional intelligence was that this person was usually obedient, emotionally stable, and rarely made mistakes.
 However, he did not consider what was needed to solve the problem.

 After some discussions, the client politely complimented the company and the relevant personnel before leaving.
-From the client's perspective, even the higher-ups on the other side lacked professional competence, were not familiar with the business, and had no good ideas, so the prospects of cooperating with such a platform were average.
-Therefore, the important cooperation was shelved, and some trivial cooperation was reached.
+From the client's perspective, even the higher-ups on the other side lacked professional capabilities, were not familiar with the business, and had no good ideas, so the prospects of cooperating with such a platform were average.
+As a result, important cooperation was shelved, and some trivial cooperation was achieved.

 However, the so-called emotionally intelligent group lacking intelligence was still cheering, thinking they had achieved great success, and shamelessly published articles to promote it.
 The company's leaders even instructed subordinates to quickly share the published article with the client.
 After the client read it, he merely smiled faintly and said, "Not bad."